IotaSpencer/iotaspencer.me/projects/index.md

 layout: page
 title: Projects
 projects:
-  -
+  Jekyllposter:
-  - - name: Jekyllposter
+    name: Jekyllposter
-  - - link: /projects/jekyllposter
+    link: projects/jekyllposter
-  - - description: A Ruby package (usually known as a gem) for generating jekyll posts and pages, as well as drafts.
+    description: "A Ruby package (usually known as a gem) for generating jekyll posts and pages, as well as drafts."

-  -
+  bot-template:
-  - - name: bot-template
+    name: bot-template
-  - - link: /projects/bot-template
+    link: /projects/bot-template
-  - - description: A template for cinch bots
+    description: A template for cinch bots
 ---
 # Projects